brhutchins/wayther/README.md

 - [ ] Use `geoclue2` to get location automatically

 ## Haskell
 Couldn't this have been written much more easily in, say, Python?
 Uh huh.
 With the right API, `jq` would have probably been able to do the job.
-But everyone needs – everyone ✨*deserves*✨ – a monadic, type-safe weather bar module.
+But everyone ✨*deserves*✨ a monadic, type-safe weather bar module.